Thembeni Nxangisa: Political career

-Nxangisa is a member of the African National Congress.
+Nxangisa was a member of the African National Congress.
 For the provincial election on 8 May 2019, he was placed 8th on the ANC's provincial list.
-The ANC managed to win 19 seats in the provincial legislature and Nxangisa was sworn in as an MPL, when the legislature reconvened on 22 May 2019.
+The ANC managed to win 19 seats in the provincial legislature and Nxangisa was sworn in as an MPL when the legislature reconvened on 22 May 2019.

-On 28 May, premier Sisi Ntombela announced her new Executive Council for the sixth administration.
+On 28 May 2019, Premier Sisi Ntombela announced her new executive council for the sixth administration.
 She appointed Nxangisa MEC for Cooperative Governance and Traditional Affairs.
 He was sworn in later that same day.

-On 1 October 2021, Nxangisa was appointed as MEC for Agriculture and Rural Development by Ntombela.
+On 1 October 2021, Nxangisa was appointed MEC for Agriculture and Rural Development by Ntombela.
 On 14 March 2023, Nxangisa was removed as MEC for Agriculture and Rural Development and excluded from the executive council entirely by newly elected premier Mxolisi Dukwana; Saki Mokoena was appointed to succeed Nxangisa.

-Personal life
+Personal life and death

 Nxangisa tested positive for COVID-19 on 25 July 2020.